 - All available domestic remedies have not been exhausted unless the application of the remedies is unreasonably prolonged or unlikely to bring effective relief

-- The complaint is manifestly ill-founded or not sufficiently substantiated
+- The complaint is clearly ill-founded or not sufficiently substantiated

-- The facts that are the subject of the complaint occurred prior to the entry into force of the third Protocol for the country concerned, unless those facts continued after that date
+- The facts that are the subject of the complaint occurred before the Third Protocol came into force for the country concerned, unless those facts continued after that date

-Information on making a complaint under UN treaty rights such as the Convention is available on the UN Human Rights website.
+Information on making a complaint under any of the UN treaty rights such as the Convention is available on the Office of the United Nations High Commissioner for Human Rights website.